 Image by Cei Willis

 Even so, the response from campaign group Food Democracy was remarkable.
 They chose to Photoshop Harmon’s head onto the body of a woman in a leopard-skin swimsuit, strolling hand-in-hand with the CEO of biotech corporation Monsanto on a tropical beach.
-It was sexist, childish and a demonstration that you can put the most sophisticated tools in the hands of idiots and you will still end up with garbage.
-“Evil bitchweed” and variations of “cunt” were among the gentler comments left beneath it on their Facebook page – others talked darkly of force-feeding crops to her family.
+It was sexist, childish, and a demonstration that if you put the most sophisticated tools in the world in the hands of idiots you will still end up with garbage.
+“Evil bitchweed” and variations of “cunt” were among the gentler comments left beneath it on their Facebook page—others talked darkly of force-feeding crops to her family.

 Another Amy, Amy Wallace, encountered similar levels of vitriol from the anti-vaccine movement after writing about the non-existent link between vaccines and autism.
 As Wallace recounted this weekend, “In online comments and over email, I was called a prostitute and the C-word.
 JB Handley, a critic of childhood vaccination … sent me an essay titled, 'Paul Offit Rapes (intellectually) Amy Wallace and Wired Magazine'.
 In it, he implied that my subject had slipped me a date-rape drug.”

-Male journalists writing about controversial subjects get plenty of abuse, too – an irked Christian once suggested I should be decapitated – but as Wallace remarked, the sexualised, ‘you’re a whore’ tone taken with women seems rather different, and the levels of abuse in a typical case reach far greater heights.
+Male journalists writing about controversial subjects get plenty of abuse, too—an irked Christian once suggested I should be decapitated—but as Wallace remarked, the sexualized, "you’re a whore" tone taken with women seems rather different, and the levels of abuse in a typical case reach far greater heights.

 One of the great myths about online abuse is that it’s pretty much the same for men and women.
 Recent research by writer Meg Baber found that men believe, on average, that they receive about the same level of abuse and harassment online as women do.
 In reality, there is no evidence to support this, and a growing amount that suggests women receive far more.